You are here

-Praised byThe New York Times as an “artist who makes one hang on every note,” American virtuoso cellist ROBERT deMAINE has distinguished himself as one of the finest and most versatile musicians of his generation, having performed worldwide to critical acclaim from Carnegie Hall to the Teatro Colón, Amsterdam’s Concertgebouw, and the Berlin Philharmonie.
-He joins the Los Angeles Philharmonic this month as Principal Cello.
+ROBERT deMAINE is an American virtuoso cellist who has been hailed by The New York Times as "an artist who makes one hang on every note”.
+He has distinguished himself as one of the finest and most versatile instrumentalists of his generation, performing to critical acclaim as soloist, recitalist, orchestral principal, recording artist, and chamber musician.
+In 2012 he was invited to join the Los Angeles Philharmonic as Principal Cello.

 deMaine has appeared on the stages of Carnegie Hall and Lincoln Center, the Kennedy Center, the Teatro Colón, Amsterdam’s Concertgebouw, the Berlin Philharmonie, Vienna Konzerthaus, and Moscow's Tchaikovsky Hall, among others.
 He was the first cellist ever to win San Francisco's prestigious Irving M. Klein International Competition for Strings.
 The recipient of a career grant from the Helen M. Saunders Foundation, deMaine's distinctions have included first prizes and awards from numerous competitions.
 His principal teachers include Leonard Rose, Stephen Kates, Steven Doane, Paul Katz, Ronald Leonard, and Aldo Parisot, among others.
 Master classes and additional studies were undertaken with Bernard Greenhouse, János Starker, Boris Pergamenschikow, Felix Galimir, and Jerome Lowenthal.